 I had a great experience recording and co-producing the first two Orange Humble Band records.
 Working with a number of great musicians including Mitch Easter, Jody Stephens, Jim Dickinson and Ken Stringfellow - the second album was recorded at Ardent Studios in Memphis Tennessee.
 Here's a little background on the project...

 Darryl Mather (The Lime Spiders, The Someloves) and I bumped into each other while playing handball in the quadrangle at Liverpool Boy's High School.
 Somehow we both managed to survive the rough and tumble of secondary schooling in Liverpool, I went on to study Osteopathy and Chiropractic as well as playing in The Lonelyhearts while Darryl went on to form legendary garage retro-rockers, The Lime Spiders.
-For myself, playing in bands during the early to mid '80's made for some very fun, albeit fuzzy memories.
-After a number of unsuccessful band line-ups and a few too many years of good old rock'n'roll, I found the need for a "tree-change" and made the move to central western NSW to manage the family farm.
+Playing in bands during the late 70s to mid 80's made for some very fun, albeit fuzzy memories.
+After leaving The Lonelyhearts and then a number of unsuccessful band line-ups, I found the need for a "tree-change" and made the move to central western NSW to manage the family farm.
 Not only were the wide-open spaces and clean country living the right thing for me at that time, moving to the country had an effect on the music I was listening to and the songs I was writing.
-Without losing any of my love for ‘60s & ‘70s power pop music, I found myself listening to more country/alt.country music - everything from Uncle Tupelo to Gram Parsons and Long Ryders to Buffalo Springfield.
+Without losing any of my love for power pop, I started listening to more country/alt.country music - everything from Uncle Tupelo to Gram Parsons and Long Ryders to Buffalo Springfield.

 I was pretty content living in the country and wasn't planning a move back to Sydney until I got a phone call from Darryl Mather in ’95.
 He was calling to see if I'd like to get involved in a recording project he was putting together.